Netherlands Student Permit

 International students with a residence permit can work in Finland provided it is related to the course they are doing.
 A student can work for 25 hours in a week during the program and full-time during vacation breaks.

-If you are staying in the country for more than three months, apart from your entry visa you will have to apply for a residence permit (VVR).
-This is like a study visa that permits you to stay for the duration of your course.
+If you are staying in the country for more than three months, apart from your entry permit you will have to submit for a residence permit (VVR).
+This is like a study permit that permits you to stay for the duration of your course.
 It can be extended if required for an additional three months.

 - Valid passport